JimMcL/JUtils/README.md

 ### Multi-scene animations

 Complex animations can consist of multiple scenes involving smooth transitions.
+Multi-scene animations build upon `JAnimateGIF`, which means that the ImageMagick utility must be installed and accessible.

+An animation is constructed by building a list of scenes.
+A scene is a parameterised plotting function, together with set of transitions.
+A transition defines how the values of a parameter change over time during the scene.

+Transitions make use of bezier curves for flexible smooth transitions.
+Transitions are largely inspired by CSS animations.
+See https://cubic-bezier.com/

 The following example creates an animation with two scenes, a pink rectangle that fades into a blue triangle.

-Multi-scene animations build upon `JAnimateGIF`, which means that the ImageMagick utility must be installed and accessible.

 ```R
 library("JUtils")